AlexandrosPanag/My_C_Projects/Parallel Programming/Heat_Equation_Project/README.md

 Heat_Equation_Project
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-During the academic year of 2020-2021, we were tasked to turn a serial program that shows the heat into a computer to parallel using OpenMP library.
+During the academic year of 2020-2021, we were tasked to turn a serial program that shows the heat into a computer with parallel programming using the OpenMP library.
 This is my solution to the problem

 $ gcc heat_serial.c ‐O3 ‐o heat_serial
 $ heat_serial.exe 0.0001 result.out